EstiNet/gFeatures/README.md

 ## Info
 gFeatures is a plugin for Bukkit/Spigot, Sponge, and CanaryMod.
-Our goal is to provide a modular system to power the backend of servers. gFeatures allows easier than before managibitly, with a JavaFX GUI (WIP).
+Our goal is to provide a modular system to power the backend of servers. gFeatures allows easier than before manageability, with a JavaFX GUI (WIP).
 The gFeatures Universal Binary allows gFeatures to run on Bukkit-Compatible, Sponge, and Canary servers.

 ## Notes